CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: Conclusions

 \section{Conclusions}

 As described in a recent review on the status of the atomic data and modelling available within CHIANTI \citep{delzanna_young:2020}, the present version is a significant step forward in terms of completeness of atomic data for astrophysical ions.
 Significant improvements are provided for several ions for which little or no data were available.
 The most important improvements are for the ions of the Be-like sequence, as we have shown with one example.
 For those cases where accurate atomic data were available in the previous version, the recent large-scale calculations (scattering and radiative) often produce line emissivities for the strongest lines that are reasonably close (within 10-20\%) to those obtained from the previous data, providing confidence in the atomic data and also a measure on the overall uncertainties.
-As briefly mentioned here and also pointed out in \cite{delzanna_young:2020}, several improvements on the modelling side are however still required, with also the inclusion of more physical processes such as photoionization, charge exchange, collisional ionization from excited states, etc.
+As briefly mentioned here and also pointed out in \cite{delzanna_young:2020}, several improvements on the modelling side are however still {required within the CHIANTI package.
+The inclusion of more physical processes such as photoionization, charge exchange, collisional ionization from excited states will be considered in future releases.}

 \acknowledgments GDZ acknowledges support from STFC (UK) via the consolidated grants to the atomic astrophysics group (AAG) at DAMTP, University of Cambridge (ST/P000665/1. and ST/T000481/1).
 PRY and KPD acknowledge support from the NASA Heliophysics Data Environment Enhancements program.
 The UK APAP network calculations have been funded by STFC via the University of Strathclyde (grants No. PP/E001254/1 and ST/J000892/1., and ST/R000743/1).